An algorithm for calculating the set of superhedging portfolios in markets with transaction costs: Scalar superhedging price

 we can rewrite \eqref{SHdual} as in \eqref{JK d assets}. \end{proof}

 The supremum in \eqref{JK d assets} is attained if we replace $\mathcal Q^i$ by the enlarged set $\overline{\mathcal Q}^i$, that contains martingale measures that are not necessarily equivalent to $P$.
-We will write dynamic programming equations for problem \eqref{JK d assets} that will allow to implement and efficiently calculate the scalar superhedging price of a claim $X\in L^0_d(\mathcal{F}_T,\R^d)$.
+We will write dynamic programming equations for problem \eqref{JK d assets} that will allow to efficiently calculate the scalar superhedging price of a claim $X\in L^0_d(\mathcal{F}_T,\R^d)$.
+To do so, let us define the the sets of one-step transition densities as in \cite{CheriditoKupper10}